marios-code-path/path-to-springboot-3/clients/webflux/README.md

 verbs, we will also send the media types accepted.
 The `ResponseEntity` return type is useful when you want your client to have access to the request result status metadata.

+## Define a classic client

+ TBD maybe not.
+We already know what a classic restTemplate/ webClient client looks like!

+## Define a HttpProxy client

 Now, with just a little configuration, we can setup the client to read `org.springframework.web.service.annotation` annotated methods.
 This introduces some introspection at runtime, but does all the work for transforming our interface signature into real HTTP calls.